-When my own mentor talked about how people often give up too soon in business because they feel they are not going “fast enough” or feel they are not “keeping up” it reminded of something that happened to me quite a few years ago, well before my current business existed.
+When my own mentor talked about how people often give up too soon in business because they feel they are not going “fast enough” or not “keeping up” it reminded me of something that happened to me quite a few years ago, well before my current business existed.

 At that point, I was taking a course in online marketing and setting up a website to help people with anxiety.
-The teacher wanted us to see it a long-term thing and not some kind of get rich quick scheme, telling us that if we wanted to build a genuinely successful business online then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – but taking small action every single day.
+The teacher wanted us to see it as a long-term thing and not some kind of get rich quick scheme.
+She told us that if we wanted to build a genuinely successful business online, then it was going to take time and that we would actually get there more quickly by going at a slow and steady pace – by taking small actions every single day.
 He encouraged us to think of ourselves as tortoises – slow and methodical but knowing that we would get there in the end.

 I was so impatient in those days – I was very hard on myself and was just desperate to be further ahead than I was.
 But I could see he was making an important point.
 So, to remind myself, I bought myself a little soft toy of a tortoise which I kept on my desk, and all my passwords at the time had some variation of the word tortoise in them just to remind me that it was ok to take my time!